gridai/grid-docs/docs/features/runs/creating-runs.md

 The above code is passing a script named datastore.py to the Run.
 The script will print the datastore directory contents.
 It should print the directory structure of the Datastore.

-## Creating Runs with script dependencies
+## Creating Runs with Script Dependencies
 If you peaked at the grid-tutorials repo you may have noticed three things:
 1. It has a requirements.txt in the root directory
 2. There is a pip folder